Mercari vs. Poshmark: Fees, Shipping, and Best Use Cases

 The 2024 redesign announced a no-seller-fee model, then the platform added fees back for some categories.
 Always check the app’s current rate before you list.

-According to Mercari’s help center, the seller fee, payment processing fee, and any optional ad boosts are itemized at the bottom of each listing’s “Earnings” preview before you confirm.
+According to Mercari’s fee and earnings help center, the seller fee, payment processing fee, and any optional ad boosts are itemized at the bottom of each listing’s “Earnings” preview before you confirm.
 What’s true this week may not match a blog post from last year, so cross-check that screen against the app’s “Sell” landing page if the numbers don’t match what you expected.

 The math flips depending on price.
 Poshmark’s flat $2.95 floor punishes inexpensive listings: a $5 hair clip nets you $2.05.
 Mercari’s percentage-based model is friendlier for low-ticket sales, but Poshmark’s 20% feels steep on a $400 designer bag where Mercari’s percentage may be lower.